StevenThuriot/express-rate-limiter/README.md

 var limiter = new Limiter({innerLimit: 5});
 ```

+When the limit has been reached, the actual method logic will not be executed, but instead a status 429 (Too many Requests) will be sent to the client.

+#Headers
+Headers are automatically added to the response.

+The available headers are:
+* X-RateLimit-Limit
+* X-RateLimit-Remaining
+* X-RateLimit-Reset
+* Retry-After (Only in case of a 429 response)

+For `X-RateLimit`-headers, the outer limits are used as response values.

 #Roadmap
 - Overwritten limits per middleware
+- Make header response optional
 - Abstracted db so memory-cache is not required
   - Provide memory-cache plugin
   - Provide redis plugin